Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ***Install DNA Nexus commandline client & upload agent***

-Instructions for installing the dx-toolkit and upload agent can be found here and here
+Instructions for installing the DNAnexus Platform SDK and upload agent can be found [here](https://wiki.dnanexus.com/Downloads#DNAnexus-Platform-SDK) and [here](https://wiki.dnanexus.com/Upload-Agent).
+The DNAnexus Upload Agent is a command-line client used to upload files to DNAnexus.

+There is a good [Quick Start Guide](https://wiki.dnanexus.com/Command-Line-Client/Quickstart) to using the SDK and a comprehensive list of commands can be found [here](https://wiki.dnanexus.com/Command-Line-Client/Index-of-dx-Commands).

 ***Log into DNA Nexus via commandline***